ObedMz/Tags/README.md

 * **tag.admin**
 > admin permission to reload the plugin, set a tag, etc.

+## Download
+To download the plugin, you can download the src and compile it, or get the last compiled jar of the plugin [Here](https://github.com/ObedMz/Tags/releases/tag/1.0-SNAPSHOT)

 ### Check the wiki page for more information. [wiki](https://github.com/ObedMz/Tags/wiki)